GeoscienceAustralia/ptha/propagation/SWALS/README.md

 tsunami solver, but uses a different wetting and drying scheme).

 Two-way nesting allows for the use of higher-resolution domains in specified areas.
-For example a single model could simulate global-scale tsunami propagation and site-specific high-resolution inundation using hundreds of domains, with resolutions varying from kilometers to meters.
-In models with multiple domains, the finest-resolution domain at any particular point is the "priority domain" at that point, and is taken to contain the SWALS numerical solution.
+For example, a single model could simulate global-scale tsunami propagation through to site-specific high-resolution inundation using hundreds of domains, with resolutions varying from kilometers to meters.
+In models with multiple domains, the finest-resolution domain at any particular point is the "priority domain" at that point, and is interpreted as containg the SWALS numerical solution.
 Information on the priority domain solution is communicated between domains as required to enable seamless evolution of the flow.

 Nested domains may use different numerical solvers, and take different timesteps.
 For example, a single model might represent global-scale tsunami propagation using a cheap quasi-linear solver with a relatively large time-step, while inundation in a region of interest may be represented with a sequence of increasingly fine domains using shock-capturing finite-volume schemes and smaller timesteps.

-Flux correction is used to enforce the conservation of mass (and sometimes advected momentum) through nested domain interfaces, if this is permitted by the solver type.
+Flux correction is used to enforce the conservation of mass and advected momentum through nested domain interfaces.
+There are exceptions for schemes that ignore momentum advection (where it makes sense to flux-correct the mass, but not advected momentum), and for the CLIFFS scheme which is not mass or momentum conservative (so we do not flux correct anything).
+In practice we obtain excellent mass conservation in complex multidomains when using a combination of leap-frog and finite-volume schemes.
+This can be checked using the SWALS mass conservation tracking routine, which reports any differences between the time-integrated boundary fluxes and the volume change in the multidomain.

 Parallel computation (shared and distributed memory CPU) is supported with a mixture of MPI (or Fortran coarrays) and openmp.
 Domains can be automatically split